CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/pg-shard-query-06.png "")

-   > **Note**: In the above result you can see distribution of shards into different worker nodes under *host text* coloumn.
+   > **Note**: In the above result you can see distribution of shards into different worker nodes under *host text* column.

 1. Run the following query to find the average age of users which gets data from distributed table **users**.